Swarup-Moulik/Moksha/README.md

   </a>
 </p>

-Moksha is a statically typed systems programming language with a custom multi-stage compilation pipeline, aimed to bridge the performance with flexibility and safety.
+Moksha is a statically typed systems programming language with a custom multi-stage compilation pipeline, aimed to bridge performance with flexibility and safety.

 <p align="left">
   <a href="https://github.com/Swarup-Moulik/Moksha/stargazers">